Click the chart to explore the data

 Community and Environment

 According to the Children’s Rights in the Community and Environment Index, companies in Sweden should exercise basic due diligence.
-Sweden scores 1.70/10 in the index, largely due to the country’s good performance on socio-economic indicators.
+Sweden scores 2.3 out of 10 in the index, largely due to the country’s good performance on socio-economic indicators.
 Education is free and compulsory until 16 years of age, and primary and secondary enrolment rates are over 99% and 95% respectively.
 The country has also implemented child protection services on a larger scale, according to WHO data.
 To respect and support children’s rights in the community and environment, businesses should:

 Ensure children’s rights are respected in relation to the environment

 Sweden is known for being a leading country on tackling environmental issues, having signed and ratified the UN Framework Convention on Climate Change, and the Paris Agreement.
 The country also has robust environmental policies and protections, and renewable energy sources account for 48% of energy production in the country.
 As a result of progressive environmental policies the country has low child death rates due to ambient air pollution (0 deaths per 100,000 children) and unsafe water, sanitation and hygiene (1.1 deaths per 100,000).
 Nevertheless, Sweden still faces challenges surrounding conservation of forests, air pollution and contaminated ground water.

 Respect and support for indigenous children’s rights in relation to land acquisition and use